 Lakefront and Riverfront

-There are only 2 lakes in Costa Rica, Lake Arenal and Lake Cachí (Orosi).
+There are only 3 lakes in Costa Rica, Lake Arenal, Lake Cachí (Orosi), and Lake Chucás.
 These lakes have only just over 200 miles of lakefront.
 ICE controls access on Lake Arenal and I.C.T.
 (Bureau of Tourism) on Lake Cachí.
 On Lake Arenal, only in Turtle Cove, you’ll find a small marina and also a boat storage facility.
 While on Lake Cachí, the only access is in the Charrara National Park.

 Rivers in Costa Rica, just like the ocean and lakes, are inalienable.
 INVU controls the river setbacks, where nothing can be built.
 They run anywhere between 10 and 40 meters, depending on the size of the river.
 So a few large rivers have a legal ferry dock.

 It is possible to acquire lake view as well as river view properties.
 But there is no waterfront property on a river, where you can legally build a dock without going through a lot of red tape.